smmckay/quex-mirror/doc/source/02-syntax/patterns/re-character-sets.rst

     ``difference(A, B0, B1, ...)``    ``difference([0-9], [4-5]) = [0-36-9]``
     ===============================  =====================================================

-A ``union`` expression allows to create the union of all sets mentioned inside the brackets.
-The ``intersection`` expression results in the intersection of all sets mentioned.
-The ``complement`` function builds the complementary set.
-That is, the result is the set of characters which are not in the given set but in the set of the currently considered encoding.
+A ``union`` expression generates the union of all sets mentioned inside the brackets.
+An ``intersection`` expression results in the intersection of all sets mentioned.
+The ``complement`` builds the complementary set of the union of all mentioned sets.
+That is, the result is a set of characters which do not occur in any the given set.
 The difference between one set and another can be computed via the ``difference`` function.
 Contrary to the ``union`` and ``intersection`` expressions, the arguments to ``difference`` may not be listed arbitrarily-- ``difference(A, B)`` is not equal to ``difference(B, A)``.
 The ``difference`` determines the difference between the first mentioned set and all following arguments.

-This is for the sake of convenience, so that one has to build the union first and then subtract it.
+At first glance, it seems unnatural to allow list of arbitrary size as arguments to ``complement`` and ``difference``.
+This choice, though, has been made for the sake of convenience, to spare the user a ``union`` expression, in case that multiple sets are concerned.

 .. note::

-    The ``difference`` and ``intersection`` operation can be used conveniently to filter different sets.
+    The ``difference`` and ``intersection`` operation can be used conveniently for filtering.
 For example

     .. code-block:: cpp